connorblog/connorblog.github.io/Pelican/content/ireland-trip.md

 which was really great.
 We also hung out with Socialist Party of Ireland members (ISA) and went to a branch meeting.
 The trip was a really nice mix of seeing sights and people.

+You can click on the pictures to view the full res versions, and expand the bottom of sections to see more.
-I took these pictures on my Pixel 6.
-You can click on them to view them fullscreen/full res.
+I took them on my Pixel 6.

 ### Dublin